We provide online therapy to high achievers in New York.

 What should I do if somnophilic thoughts disturb me?

 Seek support from a licensed therapist.
 Thoughts do not define you, but understanding them is important.
+Therapy can help you manage distressing or intrusive thoughts in a healthy and structured way.

 Does having these fantasies mean I am dangerous?